nidhi2793/nidhi2793/README.md

 <!-- 🌱 I’m currently learning React, NextJS -->

-👯 I’m looking to collaborate on different projects
+👯 I’m looking to work as a frontend developer in a good firm.

-👨‍💻 All of my projects are available at my website.
+👨‍💻 All of my projects are available on my website.

 👀 Ask me about HTML, CSS, JS, React and APIs